 Turn your passion into a meaningful career with a degree in Health and Exercise Science.
 Our quality curriculum, combined with expert teaching and real-world experience, will prepare you for a variety of careers in the fields of healthcare, fitness, athletics, and more.

 Our program is structured so you can double major and earn 2 degrees in 4 years!
-Options include a second major in Physical Therapist Assistant Studies, Radiological Technology, Surgical Technology, Psychology, Biology, Science & Entrepreneurship.
+Options include a second major in Physical Therapist Assistant Studies, Radiological Technology, Surgical Technology, Psychology, and Biology.

 USF’s Health & Exercise program is recognized by the National Strength & Conditioning Association.